SushantChhetry/art/README.md

 # Art.
-This project is a website that uses React and Fetch to get paitings from a [Art Institute of Chicago API](https://api.artic.edu/docs/) and display it in a user-friendly way.
+This project is a website that uses React and Fetch to get paintings from a [Art Institute of Chicago API](https://api.artic.edu/docs/) and display it in a user-friendly way.

 ## Getting Started
 To get started with this project, you will need to have Node.js and npm installed on your computer.
 Once you have these installed, you can clone this repository and run the following commands in your terminal: